 Cross-Cutting Activities 5.
 Review of OAA Guidelines The SCSC to recommend the revisions to the OAA and draft the IAP Template for the standards and conformance area.
 Completed 2000/2001 6.
 Cooperation with Specialist Re gional Bodies Member economies to pursue closer cooperation with the Specialist Regional Bodies (SRBs) in line with the: Statement of Commitment to Mutually Agreed Objectives between the SCSC and the SRBs, and The Criteria for APEC TILF Funding of Project Proposals by Specialist Regional Bodies From 2000 7.
-Cooperation with International Bodies The SCSC to monitor the developments within the WTO Committees on the TBT and SPS and discuss implementation issues.
-Ongoing The SCSC to continue seminar series to exchange information about the implementation of the WTO SPS Agreement From 2002 Member Economies to promote the use of the APEC Handbook on Notification Authorities and National Enquiry Points under the SPS and TBT Agreements of the WTO From 2002 The SCSC to undertake the following projects for the implementation of the APEC Strategic Plan for WTO-related Capacity Building: APEC/SCSC Training Programs on Standards and Conformity Assessment; and APEC Resource Pack and Symposiums for Operation of National Point-of-Enquiry under the SPS and TBT Agreements under the WTO; and APEC/WTO Capacity Building: SPS Implementation Program.
-From 2001 The SCSC to hold a dialogue with the European Commission on technical issues of mutual interest in the area of standards and conformance.
-Completed February 2001 8.
-Cooperation with Other APEC F 0004 The SCSC to pursue better coordination with other APEC fora.
+Cooperation with International The SCSC to monitor the developments within the WTO Committees on the TBT and SPS and discuss implementation issues.
+The SCSC to continue seminar series to exchange information about the implementation of the WTO SPS Ongoing From 2002 Agreement • Member Economies to promote the use of the APEC Handbook on Notification Authorities and National Enquiry Points under the SPS and TBT Agreements of the WTO From 2002 The SCSC to undertake the following projects for the implementation of the APEC Strategic Plan for WTO-related Capacity Building: APEC/SCSC Training Programs on Standards and Conformity Assessment; and APEC Resource Pack and Symposiums for Operation of National Point-of-Enquiry under the SPS and TBT Agreements under the WTO; and APEC/WTO Capacity Building: SPS Implementation Program.
+The SCSC to hold a dialogue with the European The SCSC to fold a dialogue with the European From 2001 Completed Commission on technical issues of mutual interest in the area of standards and conformance.
+February 2001 8.
+Cooperation with Other APEC The SCSC to pursue better coordination with other APEC fora.
 From 2001 9.
-Reform of SCSC The SCSC to implement its reform through the rationalization of its agenda, priority setting exercise and better coordination with other groups The SCSC to hold Policy Dialogue sessions on standards and conformance and follow-up the policy implications arising from them Member economies to establish and maintain the country pages in the Directory of Food Trade Contacts to maximize transparency of food regulatory systems From 2001 From 2002
+Reform of SCSC The SCSC to implement its reform through the rationalization of its agenda, priority setting exercise and better coordination with other groups The SCSC to hold Policy Dialogue sessions on standards and conformance and follow-up the policy From 2001 From 2002 implications arising from them Member economies to establish and maintain the country pages in the Directory of Food Trade Contacts to maximize transparency of food regulatory systems and standards.